dev-onetv/dev-onetv.github.io/index.md

 ### **Request to Remove Channels**

-If you are the owner of a channel and would not want the channel to be available on OneTV, please send us an email at developer.onetv@gmail.com and we will remove the channels immediately.
+If you are the owner of a channel and would not want the channel to be available on OneTV, please send us an email at developer.onetv@gmail.com and we will remove the channel immediately.

 ### **Privacy Policy**